 PS C:\Users\user> ssh -i ./.ssh/myPrivateKey.pem email@example.com -p 22

-You will consequently also have access to the followings SSH commands from your Windows command prompt or PowerShell: ssh.exe, scp.exe, sftp.exe, ssh-add.exe, ssh-agent.exe, ssh-keygen.exe, and ssh-keyscan.exe.
+Consequently, you will also have access to the following SSH commands from your Windows command prompt or PowerShell: ssh.exe, scp.exe, sftp.exe, ssh-add.exe, ssh-agent.exe, ssh-keygen.exe, and ssh-keyscan.exe.

 Now you know how to install and use the Windows 10 SSH feature!
 Tell Anto Online if you prefer using Putty or how it stacks up with Linux’s SSH client.
 You may also be interested to see “How to setup Windows Subsystem for Linux“.

 You may also want to visit the following excellent sources for more in-depth information:

 - Installation of OpenSSH For Windows Server 2019 and Windows 10 – microsoft.com

 - Install OpenSSH on Windows 10 using PowerShell – jcutrer.com

 - Install SSH on Windows 10 as Optional Feature – www.thomasmaurer.ch